 “I think about honesty every time I perform,” Garrett says.

-Cautioned by his first guitar teacher to “not listen to shitty music,” Garrett limits his musical influences to brilliant peers and legends: Tyler Childers, Gary Clarke Jr., Led Zeppelin, and Muddy Waters.
+Cautioned by his first guitar teacher in his hometown of Springdale, AR to “not listen to shitty music,” Garrett limits his musical influences to brilliant peers and legends.
 Garrett’s latest album, Town on the Mountain – an acoustic collaboration with a country-folk duo – demonstrates his versatility across genre.